Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Battle Sheep.md

 # Battle Sheep

-A series of upgrade FIRE Beast monsters that can attack directly, inspired by the Battle Ox from [Yu-Gi-No].
+A series of upgrade FIRE Beast monsters that can attack directly and have resistance to destruction by battle, inspired by the (Enraged) Battle Ox from [Yu-Gi-No](https://youtube.com/watch?v=9KSGUVcNfZM).

 <br>